datatalkbv/datatalkbv.github.io/docs/eula.md

 2.2 "User" means any individual who accesses or uses the Service under your account.

 2.3 "Confidential Information" means any non-public information disclosed by one party to the other, either directly or indirectly, in writing, orally or by inspection of tangible objects, which is designated as "Confidential," "Proprietary" or some similar designation.

+2.4 "Documentation" means the user manuals, handbooks, and guides relating to the Service provided by DataTalk to the Licensee either electronically or in hard copy form.

+2.5 "Intellectual Property Rights" means all patents, rights to inventions, utility models, copyright and related rights, trademarks, service marks, trade, business and domain names, rights in trade dress or get-up, rights in goodwill or to sue for passing off, unfair competition rights, rights in designs, rights in computer software, database rights, topography rights, moral rights, rights in confidential information (including know-how and trade secrets) and any other intellectual property rights, in each case whether registered or unregistered and including all applications for and renewals or extensions of such rights, and all similar or equivalent rights or forms of protection in any part of the world.

 ## 3. Grant of License